diacritics/api/spec/v1/README.md

 ### variant

 Filters the response by a language variant.
-Must be one or multiple values either written in English, e.g. `German` or as the language variant code, e.g. `de`.
+Must be one or multiple of the following values:

+- The language variant code (e.g. `ch`)
+- The language variant written in English (e.g. `Swiss German`)
+- The language variant written in the native language (e.g. `Schweizerdeutsch`)

 **Example**: `/v1/?variant=German`